 Here are some of the most frequently asked questions about rainbow lorikeets as pets:

 How Big Is a Rainbow Lorikeet?

-Most healthy rainbow lorikeets weigh somewhere between 2.6 and 5.5 ounces.
-If your adult bird weighs less than this or looks thin, there may be an underlying medical problem.
+Most healthy rainbow lorikeets weigh 2.6 to 5.5 ounces.
+If your adult bird weighs less than this or looks thin, there may be a medical problem.
 Alternatively, your bird may not be getting enough to eat.

-Although rainbow lorikeets aren’t as big as large parrots (e.g. macaws), they still require a lot of space.
-They are extremely active birds that benefit from a large cage and regular time outside of it.
+Although rainbow lorikeets aren’t as big as large parrots (e.g., macaws), they still require a lot of space.
+They’re extremely active birds that benefit from a large cage and regular time outside of it.

 What Is The Lifespan of A Rainbow Lorikeet?

-You can expect your pet rainbow lorikeet to live anywhere between 10 and 20 years on average.
-There have been many reports of rainbow lorikeets living even longer (up to 30).
+You can expect your pet rainbow lorikeet to live for 10-20 years, but there are reports of rainbow lorikeets living for up to 30 years.

 An individual bird’s longevity depends on many factors, such as genetics and the level of care provided.
 Your bird will live longer if it has regular exercise, a nutritious diet, and lives in a clean environment.

 How To Tell The Age of A Rainbow Lorikeet

 A breeder can tell you the exact date that your parrot hatched.